hazelcast/hazelcast/hazelcast-documentation/src/Map-Persistence.md

 Here is MapLoader initialization flow:

-1. When `getMap()` is first called from any node, initialization will start depending on the the value of InitialLoadMode.
+1. When `getMap()` is first called from any node, initialization will start depending on the value of InitialLoadMode.
 If it is set as EAGER, initialization starts.
 If it is set as LAZY, initialization actually does not start but data is loaded at each time a partition loading is completed.
 2. Hazelcast will call `MapLoader.loadAllKeys()` to get all your keys on each node
 3. Each node will figure out the list of keys it owns
 4. Each node will load all its owned keys by calling `MapLoader.loadAll(keys)`